isc-projects/bind9/doc/arm/reference.rst

    attacker.example.com.
 A 192.0.2.1

 in the answer section.
-Since the rdata of this record (the IPv4 address) matches the specified prefix 192.0.2.0/24, this response will be ignored.
+Since the rdata of this record (the IPv4 address) matches the specified prefix 192.0.2.0/24, this response would be ignored.

-On the other hand, if the browser looks up a legitimate internal web server "www.example.net" and the following response is returned to the BIND 9 server
+On the other hand, if the browser looked up a legitimate internal web server "www.example.net" and the following response were returned to the BIND 9 server:

 ::

    www.example.net.
 A 192.0.2.2

-it will be accepted since the owner name "www.example.net" matches the ``except-from`` element, "example.net".
+it would be accepted, since the owner name "www.example.net" matches the ``except-from`` element, "example.net".

 Note that this is not really an attack on the DNS per se.
-In fact, there is nothing wrong for an "external" name to be mapped to your "internal" IP address or domain name from the DNS point of view.
-It might actually be provided for a legitimate purpose, such as for debugging.
-As long as the mapping is provided by the correct owner, it is not possible or does not make sense to detect whether the intent of the mapping is legitimate or not within the DNS.
+In fact, there is nothing wrong with having an "external" name mapped to an "internal" IP address or domain name from the DNS point of view; it might actually be provided for a legitimate purpose, such as for debugging.
+As long as the mapping is provided by the correct owner, it either is not possible or does not make sense to detect whether the intent of the mapping is legitimate within the DNS.
 The "rebinding" attack must primarily be protected at the application that uses the DNS.
 For a large site, however, it may be difficult to protect all possible applications at once.
-This filtering feature is provided only to help such an operational environment; it is generally discouraged to turn it on unless you are very sure you have no other choice and the attack is a real threat for your applications.
+This filtering feature is provided only to help such an operational environment; it is generally discouraged to turn it on unless there is no other choice and the attack is a real threat to applications.

-Care should be particularly taken if you want to use this option for addresses within 127.0.0.0/8.
-These addresses are obviously "internal", but many applications conventionally rely on a DNS mapping from some name to such an address.
+Care should be particularly taken if using this option for addresses within 127.0.0.0/8.
+These addresses are obviously "internal," but many applications conventionally rely on a DNS mapping from some name to such an address.
 Filtering out DNS records containing this address spuriously can break such applications.